M-o-a-T/moat/README.rst

 in your cable).

 Next problem: long wires have somewhat high impedance, which limit your transmission speed.
-You could use something like I2C but a software slave is annyoing to program and a hardware slave is too susceptible to noise;
+You could use something like I2C but a software client is annyoing to program and a hardware client is too susceptible to noise;
 also, you need 16 bus transitions per byte.
 This is rather slow.

 The MoaT bus offers a solution to this problem.
 It requires four wires: